-Obsolete Parts Present the Greatest Vulnerability in Counterfeit Supply Chain
+Obsolete Parts is the Great Vulnerability in an Electronic Manufacturing Supply Chain

 Parts obsolescence can be quite frustrating in the electronic industry.
 Better and newer technology often deems a component obsolete and it is no longer produced by the original manufacturer.
 Or, a part is discontinued due to low demand.
 Either of these can leave manufacturers scrambling to search for hard-to-find components in order to avoid a redesign.
 This opens manufacturers up to the risk of low-quality, copy-cat, and counterfeit parts being sold as the real thing.

 When obsolete parts become an issue, implementing an obsolescence management plan will go far.
 This involves being proactive and having a strategy on hand for when a part does become obsolete.
 This can prevent the scramble to quickly find a needed component and risk turning to an unauthorized supplier.

 The Effects of Counterfeits

 Counterfeit parts can, quite literally, break your business.
 If fake components make it into your product, you could lose sales and contracts, or run the risk of a lawsuit.
 One of the biggest issues is non-functional parts.
 A product is essentially ruined when components do not function properly.
 Functional substandard parts are just as bad.
 These components might begin to work as expected, but they may be refurbished or substandard, and can fail at any time.

 Products that include counterfeit electronic parts can also be dangerous.
 A user can be injured if a counterfeit part fails.
 Failure of a fake part can result in a short circuit that can possibly escalate to a fire.